Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources

-A finitely generated subgroup of $\SU(d)$ is dense if and only if it is infinite and acts irreducibly on the Lie algebra $\mathfrak{su}(d)$ via the adjoint representation.
-When applied to extensions of the Clifford group, this criterion identifies the specific obstructions to universality.
-In composite dimensions, unlike the prime case, the Clifford group is not maximal; therefore, a non-Clifford gate may generate a strictly larger yet still \emph{finite} group.
-To rule out this possibility and ensure infiniteness, we introduce a geometric criterion: a subgroup with irreducible adjoint action is infinite if it contains a non-scalar element within projective distance $1/2$ of the identity.
+Our main focus is \emph{single-qudit universality}.
+Once the local problem is solved, a theorem of Brylinski and Brylinski, recalled in Theorem~\ref{thm:brylinski}, shows that combining any single-qudit universal set with an entangling two-qudit gate yields universal quantum computation on $n$ qudits~\cite{Brylinski2002}.
+The present work therefore isolates the local obstruction that underlies multi-qudit universality for arbitrary qudit dimension.

-\textbf{Related work.} The structure of universality for qubit systems is well understood: the Clifford group supplemented by any non-Clifford gate---typically the $T$-gate from the third level of the Clifford hierarchy---generates a dense subgroup of $\SU(2)$~\cite{Gottesman1999, Nebe2001}.
-This ``Clifford~+~$T$'' paradigm underlies modern fault-tolerant quantum computation, where magic states enable non-Clifford operations through gate teleportation~\cite{Bravyi2005, Knill2004}.
+\textbf{Related work.} The structure of universality for qubit systems is well understood: the Clifford group supplemented by any non-Clifford gate---typically the $T$-gate from the third level of the Clifford hierarchy~\cite{GottesmanChuang1999}---generates a dense subgroup of $\SU(2)$~\cite{Gottesman1999, Nebe2001}.
+This ``Clifford~+~$T$'' paradigm underlies modern fault-tolerant quantum computation, where magic states and gate teleportation supply the non-Clifford operations~\cite{Bravyi2005, Knill2004}.

 For higher-dimensional systems, the situation is less complete.
 Universality criteria for qudits of prime dimension have been established~\cite{Howard2012, Campbell2012}, and the maximality of the Clifford group in these cases follows from classical results on finite linear groups~\cite{Nebe2001}.
-However, composite dimensions with mixed prime factors have not been systematically studied, even as experimental platforms increasingly access non-binary levels~\cite{RingbauerEtAl2022, Low2025, Chicco_2023}.
+However, prime-power and composite dimensions have not been systematically studied within a Clifford-based framework, even as experimental platforms, of so-called high-dimensional quantum systems, increasingly access non-binary levels~\cite{RingbauerEtAl2022, Low2025, Chicco_2023}.